seerge/g-helper/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. Windows 11]
+ - Operating System: [e.g. Windows 11]
- - Laptop model
+ - Laptop Name and Model:

 **Asus software**
-- Armoury crate (or it's services installed)
+- Armoury crate (or its services installed)
 - MyASUS installed
-- Other Asus services running in background
+- Other Asus services running in the background

 **Additional context**
 Add any other context about the problem here.